mrdmrd/KendoUI_Shamsi/README.md

 kendo.CalendarShamsi.js
 kendo.DatePickerShamsi.js

-can use kendoDatePicker And kendoDatePickerShamsi together;
+can use kendoDatePicker And kendoDatePickerShamsi together

-this customiztion developed based on  Alireza Zahedi Works (http://www.alirezazahedi.com/?p=337) ;
+this customiztion developed based on  Alireza Zahedi Works (http://www.alirezazahedi.com/?p=337)

 for see sample and how to use please check :"sample.html"